 One of the most common attachment methods is using screws or bolts to mount the nameplate.
 Keep in mind the nameplates will need to have holes added to them in order to bolt them on.

 Another way metal nameplates are often placed is by hanging them from a wire or chain.
 This is very common for valve nameplates and similar applications.

 For cable ties, no additional mounting hardware is required as they wrap around a cable, pipe, or wire.
 The tail end slips through a hole in the nameplate and bends, creating a connected ring.

 In addition to mounting, metal nameplates are sometimes even welded on.

 While these options have their purposes, the most popular choice for metal nameplate attachment is using adhesive backing.

 Ever try to place a nameplate in a hard-to-reach location?
 Screws and wires can be a source of frustration.
 This is where having an adhesive backing can be a lifesaver as a quick application also means less of a headache.

 In comparison to other methods, adhesives are incredibly easy to apply.
 If you’ve ever put a sticker on something, you’re already experienced.
-It really is as simple as peeling off the backing and pressing the tag against the surface.
+It really is as simple as peeling off the backing and pressing the nameplate against the surface.
 It’s really that easy.

 Not only does this save a ton of time and headache.
 This also allows for anyone to affix the metal labels.
 In addition, it also eliminates the need to buy screws, wires, or bolts.
-Plus, the tags don’t need holes, freeing up more real estate for your design.
+Plus, the nameplates don’t need holes, freeing up more real estate for your design.

 With industrial grade adhesive you are getting a long lasting solution.
-Your nameplates will stay attached for a significant amount of time.
+Your industrial metal nameplates will stay attached for a significant amount of time.
 This time frame will vary based on the adhesive used, environmental conditions, etc.